For information about any of our programs, application, or any of our other student services please contact us:

 Graduates will now receive one year's experience credit allowance for a Class A journeyman electrician, power limited technician, or maintenance electrician license in the state of Minnesota, or apprentice credit by the state of Iowa.
 Talk with an MTI ECM instructor for more information.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2017, 34 of the 34 graduates responded to the survey.
-Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).
+In 2018, 35 of the 37 graduates responded to the survey.
+Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).